SSWConsulting/SSWSysAdmins.LoginScript/README.md

 	4. The script should copy everything, close itself and open a notepad with the log when it's done.

 	Note: Some red errors may appear.
 If you have any problems, ask Kiki at kiki@ssw.com.au.

+This script is designed to be run from PowerShell directly, with the link above.
+Let's see why:

+   ✅ Same command for domain-joined and BYOD machines

+   ✅ Open source - everyone can improve it

+   ✅ Not file server dependent - doesn't require VPN and can be run from anywhere

+   ❌ Manual - It's not run automatically, the above needs manual action

 **If you have reset your PC, you need to remember to re-run the script!**